Lac des Trois Caribous: Geography

 Lac des Trois Caribous has a length of 4.7 km, a width of 1.3 km and an altitude of 407 m.

 This landlocked lake enclosed between the mountains looks like a boomerang open to the west.
 Lac des Trois Caribous has four small islands.
 Tilney Bay, which forms the northwest part of the lake, receives discharge from the Faiseur de Pluie and Adélard-Harvey lakes from the west.

 The mouth of Trois Caribous Lake is located 2.5 km northeast of the summit of Lone Pine Mountain, 7.0 km northeast of the railway Canadian National, 5.1 km southwest of the limit of the Laurentides Wildlife Reserve, 11.5 km east of village center of Lac-Édouard and 17.9 km south-east of Saint-Henri Lake.

 From the mouth of this lake, the current crosses part of Lac de Travers to the north, then descends on 8.1 km following the course of the rivière aux Castors Noirs, in particular crossing the lac aux Biscuits.
-Finally, the current flows into the upper part of the Batiscan River which goes southward to the north-west shore of Saint Lawrence river.
+Finally, the current flows into the upper part of the Batiscan River which goes southward to the north-west shore of St. Lawrence River.